CrowbarKZ/KeyMasher/README.md

 # KeyMasher
-A script which periodically emulates keystrokes on Linux using python-uinput
+A script which periodically changes between desktops and scrolls on gnome3 using python-uinput